Trapani–Birgi Airport: History

 Inaugurated in 1964 as a regional airport operating very few flights, Trapani–Birgi became even less important in the 1990s, during which only a flight to Pantelleria, Palermo and Rome was operated.

 The airport was relaunched in 2003 by the Province of Trapani and grew in size after Ryanair started to use it as its main hub to Sicily, bringing several new international flights to and from Trapani.
 The airport has consequently been recognised as instrumental for the tourism-related economy of Western Sicily.

 Italian Air Force

 The military airfield, inaugurated in 1961, is named after the Italian aviator Livio Bassi.
 The airport is a base for the "37th Fighter Wing" of the Italian Air Force with the Eurofighter Typhoon, and for the "82nd CSAR" (Combat Search and Rescue) with the helicopters AgustaWestland AW139.

 The airfield is one of the four forward operating bases (FOBs) used by the NATO Airborne Early Warning and Control Force based at NATO Air Base Geilenkirchen in Geilenkirchen, Germany.

 The airport gained international attention during Operation Unified Protector in 2011 when NATO aircraft were based there during military intervention in the Libyan Civil War.

+In September 2025 it was announced that Trapani-Birgi will become home to a global F-35 training base, conceived as a twin facility of the existing F-35 training centre at Luke Air Force Base in Arizona.